jrefstrupalvear/IntroToProgrammingFinalProject/README.md

 # Stock Predictor

 ## Description
-Using Machine Learning to Analyze current stock market trends and predict stock prices.
-Analyze the trends of chosen stocks and create a graph to predict where the stocks will be at in the future.
+Uses selenium to scrape stock data from yahoo finance and simple machine learning to make an easy prediction

 ## Getting Started

 ### Dependencies

- Python 3.10, Pygame, python
+ Python 3.10, python, matplotlib, numpy, selenium
-* works on all OS that can run python and pygame
+* works on all OS that can run python all the above libraries

 ### Installing